Genetic analysis: Mendelian research

 Modern genetic analysis began in the mid-1800s with research conducted by Gregor Mendel.
 Mendel, who is known as the "father of modern genetics", was inspired to study variation in plants.
 Between 1856 and 1863, Mendel cultivated and tested some 29,000 pea plants (i.e., Pisum sativum).
 This study showed that one in four pea plants had purebred recessive alleles, two out of four were hybrid and one out of four were purebred dominant.
 His experiments led him to make two generalizations, the Law of Segregation and the Law of Independent Assortment, which later became known as Mendel's Laws of Inheritance.
 Lacking the basic understanding of heredity, Mendel observed various organisms and first utilized genetic analysis to find that traits were inherited from parents and those traits could vary between children.
 Later, it was found that units within each cell are responsible for these traits.
 These units are called genes.
 Each gene is defined by a series of amino acids that create proteins responsible for genetic traits.

-Various types of genetic analysis
+Types

 Genetic analyses include molecular technologies such as PCR, RT-PCR, DNA sequencing, and DNA microarrays, and cytogenetic methods such as karyotyping and fluorescence in situ hybridisation.